stephenh/stephenh.github.com/_posts/2011-12-10-todomvc-in-gwt-mpv.markdown

 The `newTodo().type(...)` method emulates a user typing into the "new todo" text box. `newTodo().keyDown(...)` is the enter key being pressed.
 And then we can assert our model was changed, and the new model object created with the right name.

-The gwt-mpv port has ~30 presenter tests like this one.
+The Tessell port has ~30 presenter tests like this one.
 They all run in 1/10th of a second, no selenium, no browser, etc.

 To me, this means its now actually feasible to develop your UI logic in a TDD fashion.
 Which is a huge win.